-- BMW Proa Premium Palma sponsored electric cars which were available for participants and staff thus reducing the fuel consumption ashore.
+5. BMW Proa Premium Palma sponsored electric cars were available for participants and staff to help reduce fuel consumption ashore too.

-- Reducing food waste: Local Palma charity Yachting Gives Back came and collected left over breakfasts and lunches every day and were able to deliver fresh food straight to meal time at a local homeless shelter.
+6. Reducing food waste: Local Palma charity Yachting Gives Back came and collected leftover breakfasts and lunches every day and were able to deliver fresh food straight to meal time at a local homeless shelter.

 Oyster Yachts would also like to roll out this ‘cleaner, greener’ attitude to include the Caribbean regattas, Boat Shows and all future Oyster events.

 Be the first to hear about new launches, exclusive events and all things Oyster.